-Wallenberg devises a "protective passport" to complement the "provisional passports" already issued to Jews by the Legation.
-Though holding no real legal authority, the "protective passports" will save thousands of Jews.
+Wallenberg devises a "protective passport" to complement the "provisional passports" already issued to Jews by the Swedish Legation.
+Though holding no real legal authority, the "protective passports" save thousands of Jews.

 Safe houses under the full protection of the Swedish Government are set up throughout the city.
 The houses provide Jews with shelter from the Nazis and the Hungarian fascists.

 Bribes are paid, threats are made and favours are asked to rescue Jews.
 When the need becomes more desperate the format of the protective passes is simplified so that even more can be handed out.

 Per Anger, a Swedish career diplomat serving in Budapest at the time, later recalled Wallenberg's impact on the staff at the Legation.